MohammadNikdan/NutInstaller/README-BUILD.txt

 Nutricula.ex4
 Nutricula.ex5
-Nutricula.ex4.sig
-Nutricula.ex5.sig
-MathUtils.dll
+NutriculaLicenseCheck32.dll
+NutriculaLicenseCheck64.dll
+MachineId32.dll
+MachineId64.dll
+NutriculaLicenseService32.exe
+NutriculaLicenseService64.exe
+NutriculaLicenseBroker32.exe
+NutriculaLicenseBroker64.exe
+manifest.txt

 Place icon.ico in the project root (next to NutriculaInstaller.csproj).

-The five binary files are embedded as .NET resources, so the resulting installer does not need them beside the EXE.
+The eleven binary files are embedded as .NET resources, so the resulting installer does not need them beside the EXE.
+See README-GITHUB-BUILD.md for the full list and the GitHub Actions build path.

 Important .NET Framework note
 -----------------------------
-The generated EXE is a single application file with all five product binaries embedded in it. .NET Framework 4.8 itself is an operating-system framework/runtime prerequisite; it is not copied beside the EXE.
+The generated EXE is a single application file with all eleven product binaries embedded in it. .NET Framework 4.8 itself is an operating-system framework/runtime prerequisite; it is not copied beside the EXE.
 Windows 7 SP1 systems may require .NET Framework 4.8 to be installed first.

 Easy-to-change URLs